Skip to content

 Binance Smart Chain also has its own one known as BSC Testnet.

-BSC Testnet provides an environment for Binance Smart Chain for testing its projects.
+BSC testnet provides an environment for Binance Smart Chain for testing its projects.
 It is run by the Binance Developer Community which is an open forum for developers.

 Try out the testnet, help us test its limits, break things, and identify bugs, so we can altogether deliver the first ever zkEVM to the world!